ayust/alpha-guide/content/reference/scanning.md

 That's our ship's approximate fix on the Cosmic Signature's location; it's very rough and imprecise, however, which is why we have probes to narrow it down.

 The Cosmic Signature is **almost certainly not at the X**.
-Instead, it's somewhere in the area of that red sphere.
+Instead, it's somewhere on the surface of that red sphere.
 Our job, with the probes, is to find out exactly where.

 To do this, we're going to first **isolate the signature**, then **enhance the precision**.